UCSD-SEELab/iot-hd-reading-group/HD/ISQED/Hyperdimensional_Computing_vs._Neural Networks:Comparing_Architecture_and_Learning_Process.md

 * What do they propose to solve the problem?
   * They Improve the accuracy of HD model be exploring its relationship with neural network.
 * Why does this work?
-  * The Hyperdimensional (HD) model shares similarities with neural networks (NN) in that both update internal representations during the learning process.
+  * The Hyperdimensional model shares similarities with neural networks in that both update internal representations during the learning process.
 * Algorithm, architecture, solution
   * First layer
     * For HDC, encoding is input feature times random projection matrix; for NN, it’s matrix multiplication